appwriters-dev/appwriters-dev/src/routes/(nested)/30days/flutter/(days)/day3/+page.md

 >
 > `BMI = weight / (height * height)`

+By the end of this day, you should have a good understanding of how to declare and initialize variables of different data types, and how to use string interpolation to print messages, how to use operators and write conditional expressions.

+## Tips

-1. Review the basics of variables and data types in Dart.
+- Review the basics of variables and data types in Dart.
 You can use the Dart documentation to learn more about these concepts (https://dart.dev/guides/language/language-tour#variables).

-2. You can declare and initialize variables of different data types, such as int, double, String, and boolean.
+- You can declare and initialize variables of different data types, such as int, double, String, and boolean.
 For example:

 ```dart
 void main() {